tag1consulting/goose/README.md

  1339 goose     20   0 1235480 758292   8984 R   3.0   7.4   0:06.56 simple
 ```

 Here's the output of running the loadtest.
 The `-v` flag sends `INFO` and more critical messages to stdout (in addition to the log file).
 The `-u1024` tells Goose to spin up 1,024 users.
 The `-r32` option tells Goose to hatch 32 users per second.
 The `-t10m` option tells Goose to run the load test for 10 minutes, or 600 seconds.
 The `--status-codes` flag tells Goose to track metrics about HTTP status codes returned by the server, in addition to the default per-task and per-request metrics.
-The `--no-reset-metrics` flag tells Goose to start tracking the 10m run-time from when the first user starts, instead of the default which is to flush all metrics and start timing after all users have started.
+The `--no-reset-metrics` flag tells Goose to track all metrics, instead of the default which is to flush all metrics collected during start up.
 And finally, the `--only-summary` flag tells Goose to only display the final metrics after the load test finishes, otherwise it would display running metrics every 15 seconds for the duration of the test.

 ```
 $ cargo run --release --example simple -- --host http://local.dev -v -u1024 -r32 -t10m --status-codes --no-reset-metrics --only-summary